 The 1994-1998 2.4L Mitsubishi Galant comes equipped with an ignition distributor.
 This ignition system uses a camshaft position and crankshaft position sensor.
-This tutorial will help you diagnose the crankshaft position sensor that's located behind the crankshaft timing sprocket (the cam sensor is located in the distributor).
+This tutorial will help you diagnose the crankshaft position sensor that's located behind the crankshaft timing sprocket (the camshaft position sensor is located in the distributor).

 - What Tools Do I Need?